Any healthcare professional.

 Elective Surgery Information System (ESIS)

-Collects elective surgery data (including waiting lists), from public health services in Victoria.
+Collects planned surgery data (including waiting lists), from public health services in Victoria.

 Hospital emergency departments provide urgent care for seriously injured and ill Victorians.
 Most are open 24 hours a day.